JorgeRodriguez1101/Portfolio/README.md

 ---

 ## **About Me**
-I’m a passionate **IT/Cybersecurity** professional with a strong focus on **AI/ML-driven security** solutions.
-Through my academic journey and hands-on projects, I’ve gained expertise in building and deploying intelligent systems that enhance protection and streamline threat detection.
-I thrive on tackling complex challenges, learning new technologies, and collaborating with cross-functional teams to deliver secure and efficient solutions.
+I’m a passionate **IT/Cybersecurity** professional with a strong focus on telecomunication networks and **AI/ML-driven security** solutions.
+Through my academic journey and hands-on projects, I’ve gained expertise in building and deploying enterprice networks and intelligent systems that enhance protection and streamline threat detection.
+I thrive on tackling complex challenges, learning new technologies, and collaborating with cross-functional teams to deliver secure and efficient solutions for organizations.

 ---